 - Identify what may be causing your stress.
 Determine what steps you can take to reduce stressors, such as changing schedules, using self-relaxation techniques, and setting realistic goals for yourself.

 - Talk to someone you can trust, such as a parent, doctor, counselor, religious leader, resident assistant, or teacher.
 Some people find that sharing their feelings with someone they trust and who recognizes what they’re going through helps them feel better.

 - Your mental good health is important to us at CSU Channel Islands.
-Contact Personal Counseling Services (PCS) if you need assistance with issues such as depression, anxiety or stress.
-To make an appointment with one of the PCS counselors, call (805) 437-2088.
+Contact Counseling and Psychological Services (CAPS) if you need assistance with issues such as depression, anxiety or stress.
+To make an appointment with one of the counselors, call (805) 437-2088.
 You can also e-mail PCS@csuci.edu for more information.